PaperMC/docs/docs/paper/dev/guides/pdc.md

 item.setItemMeta(meta);
 ```

-:::note NamespacedKeys
+:::note

-It is considered good practice to store the `NamespacedKey`'s and reuse them.
+It is considered good practice to reuse the `NamespacedKey`'s.
+Constructing them from a static context is ideal for this.

 :::